badgeteam/website/content/Badges/Hackerhotel 2020/connecting-mac.md

 Brew is the installer every Mac should ship with.
 A ton of open source apps will become available to you without the hassle.
 Just type in `brew install $appname` and it will happen!
 ### Picocom
 Install Picocom using `brew install picocom`.

 Done.
 It's that easy.
 ### Connecting to your badge on Mac
 Plug in a USB-Serial board, and maybe install some drivers to get it working.

-On your terminal type `ls /dev/tty.*` and hit enter
+On your terminal type `ls /dev/tty.*` and hit enter:

 * CP210x chips are usually labeled /dev/tty.SLAB_USBtoUART
 * CH340 chips are labeled ...
 * FTDI chips are labeled ...
 * Prolific 2303 chips should just die.
 Please discard.

 If your USB-Serial doesn't show up in `/dev/tty.*`then the driver hasn't been installed or isn't working properly (or you have a dead USB port or a dead USB-Serial)

 Connect the 3.3v and GND to the header on the back of the badge.
 Connect the RX of the badge to the TX of the USB-Serial, and the TX of the badge to the RX of the USB-Serial.